|main historical menu|

 > Summer 2012 was notably WET (adding to the RAINFALL of April/see above); by the England & Wales PPN series (MetO/Hadley), with a (provisional) total of 375 mm, it was within the "top-5" WETTEST summer seasons in that series (1766+), nominally fourth wettest, and the wettest summer since 1912 [which was the wettest in the entire dataset].
 The excessive RAINFALL also affected southern Scotland.

 > June 2012 was exceptionally WET - by the EWP series, it was the wettest such-named month in that series, with 160 mm, this represents around 235% of the 1971-2000 LTA.
 The periods of WET weather significantly affected sporting and other events, and as it was the Queen's Diamond Jubilee weekend at the start of the month, there were some weather impacts there too.
-Notable periods of FLOODING and DAMAGE due to combination of high RAINFALL and THUNDERSTORM activity, especially late in the month.
+Notable periods of FLOODING and DAMAGE due to combination of high RAINFALL and THUNDERSTORM activity: Ceredigion (especially around Aberystwyth) suffered prolonged, HEAVY RAINFALL 8th / 9th with major impacts and there was further heavy RAIN elsewhere, especially late in the month.